ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 up, and were about to be robbed.
 It turned out we were just stopping to grab a two-liter soda bottle filled with gas.
 We reached the middle of the river, briefly crossing into Peru, and listened to Juan tell us about the river, the surrounding area, and life in Leticia.
-I followed along as best I could (we were exclusively speaking in Spanish), and was encouraged to discover I wasn't completely lost.
+I followed along as best I could (he only spoke Spanish), and was encouraged to discover I wasn't completely lost.

 <img src="/assets/images/amazon/juan-carlos-boat.jpg" alt="Juan Carlos' boat"
 width="400" />